 Wordpress was great.
 I reimplemented it several times and designed new themes and moved widgets around and added feeds from various other sites.
 It was a powerful relational database of information which could be sliced and diced a zillion ways.
 It was also a huge pain in the ass.
 Constantly worrying about updating Wordpress (to say nothing of the many plugins I used over time) became much more of a hassle than I was interested in dealing with.
 I wanted to just write again.

 I really missed the simplicity of Blosxsom but I wanted something written in PHP (or at least... not Perl) and if possible I'd like it to be able to parse markdown.
 I wanted to get back to simple text again and possibly just use git to publish updates to it.
 A bunch of text files with updates pushed live whenever I wanted without having to log in and maintain some behemoth software.
-This led me to testing out a bunch of different approaches: Jeckyl and Grav among them.
+In 2018 this led me to testing out a bunch of different approaches: Jeckyl and Grav among them.
 Grav was close to what I wanted but still too much work.